-- (1) Goods and services may only be procured by way of - (a) petty cash purchases in terms of Council's Petty Cash Policy for procurement transactions with a value up to R2 000 (Incl.
-VAT); - (b) Formal written price quotations for procurement transactions of a value over R2000 up to R300 000 (Incl.
-VAT); and - (c) A competitive bidding process for - (i) Procurement transactions with a value above of R300 000; and - (ii) The procurement of long term contracts. - (2) The Accounting Officer may, in writing - - (a) Lower, but not increase, the different threshold values specified in Sub-Section (1); or - (b) Direct that -
+- (1) Goods and services may only be procured by way of - (a) Cash purchases administered by the Expenditure Division in terms of Council's Petty Cash Policy for procurement transactions with a value up to R2 000 (Incl.
+VAT); - (b) Petty cash purchases through one verbal and written quotation for the procurement of goods through the supply chain management requisition and order system of a transaction value between R0 and R2 000 (Incl.
+VAT); - (c) Formal written price quotations for procurement transactions of a value over R2000 up to R300 000 (Incl.
+VAT); and - (d) A competitive bidding process for - (i) Procurement transactions with a value above of R300 000; and - (ii) The procurement of long term contracts.

-- (i) A competitive bidding process be followed for any specific procurement of a transaction value lower than the competitive bidding thresholds specified in subregulation (1)(c)(i)." - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
+- (2) The Accounting Officer may, in writing - - (a) Lower, but not increase, the different threshold values specified in Sub-Section (1); or - (b) Direct that - (i) A competitive bidding process be followed for any specific procurement of a transaction value lower than the competitive bidding thresholds specified in subregulation (1)(c)(i)." - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
 When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.